Inside the Missouri Governor’s Mansion with the First Lady

 Another gem in the house is a sofa from the second Capitol in 1911.

-“That sofa, along with a very few other pieces, were actually carried out of the burning Capitol that evening and salvaged,” Parson said.
+“That sofa, along with a very few other pieces, were actually carried out of the burning Capitol that evening and salvaged.”

-Also on the first floor, picture of other First Lady’s hang on the wall and pieces of silver from the USS Missouri are on display.
+Also on the first floor, pictures of other First Lady’s hang on the wall, and pieces of silver from the USS Missouri are on display.

-“That silver and that punch bowl and a smaller punch bowl was used on the day that the Peace Treaty was signed ending WWII,” Parson said.
+“That silver and that punch bowl and a smaller punch bowl was used on the day that the Peace Treaty was signed ending WWII.”

 A sun porch on the left side of the house facing the Capitol is the First Lady’s favorite room in the house.

-“We sit out there in the morning and drink our coffee and look towards the Capitol,” Parson said.
+“We sit out there in the morning and drink our coffee and look towards the Capitol,” said Parson.
 “It’s just a beautiful view.”

 The First Lady said besides what’s in the house, sharing its beauty with visitors is by far her favorite.

-“This house is our history,” Parson said.
+“This house is our history,” said Parson.
 “The past and hopefully it’s around for a long time for our future.”

 Parson said past governors who lived in the mansion leave something for the next family and visitors.
 When asked what she and the governor would leave, she said they haven’t decided.

-“We want to leave something everyone can enjoy and frankly we have not made a decision as to what we would do or what we will leave,” Parson said.
+“We want to leave something everyone can enjoy and frankly we have not made a decision as to what we would do or what we will leave.”

-Parson said the mansion is still open for visitors but are limiting the number of people in the groups due to the pandemic.
+Parson said the mansion is still open for visitors but is limiting the number of people in the groups due to the pandemic.
 To book a tour, visit the mansion’s website.

 Each year, nearly 50,000 to 60,000 thousand people visit the Governor’s Mansion.